parichit/ComparisonResults/AugmentationBenchmarks/README.md

 # AugmentationBenchmarks
 Repo to contain the benchmarking script and results

 - First, describe the structure of this folder in the readme for example, what each folder contains.
-ALl the output files must go inside the Result folder.
+All the output files must go inside the Result folder.

 - Second, list the dependencies required to run these benchmarks.